cusp-london/cusp-london.github.io/README.md

-# A Welcome to CUSP London
+# A Warm Welcome to CUSP London
 ![CUSP London Logo](./assets/CUSPbanner_03.jpg)

 We are the Centre for Urban Science and Progress based in London, UK.